HOME About Us Education Fun Stuff Animals Rehab Support Us FAQ Links

 Licensing

 Our facility is licensed by the United States Department of Agriculture (USDA) as well as the applicable State and County agencies.
-We hold Federal Wildlife permits for rehabilitation and possession of raptors and endangered species.
+We hold Federal Wildlife permits for possession of raptors and endangered species.
+We no longer do wildlife rehabilitation.
 We do not breed animals, with the exception of a rare or endangered species bred at the request of a State or Federal agency as part of a Species Survival Plan (SPS).

 Accreditation

-We are accredited by The American Association of Sanctuaries (TAOS).
+We are accredited by The American Sanctuary Association (ASA) and by The Global Federation of Animal Sanctuaries.
 This signifies that we have appropriate environments for our animals (space, nutrition, enrichment) and policies and procedures to run the facility safely for both the animals and the keepers.
-At the time of this page's most recent update (see below), we were one of only 38 facilities in the United States to have earned this prestigious distinction.
+At the time of this page's most recent update, we were one of only 38 facilities in the United States to have earned this prestigious distinction.

 Tax Status